Need to know

 Read the full electric appliances store review to see who was ranked as the best store.

-All the gear, no idea: Kogan's soundbar with sub and external speakers.
+All the gear, no idea: Kogan's soundbar with built-in subwoofer.

 Kogan 2.1Ch 80W Dolby Soundbar with Built-in Subwoofer